arm-on/arm-on/README.md

 I grew up in Lahijan, a city in the north of Iran.
 Since I was a child, I had a passion for working with computers.
 After a few years, the passion inside me was transformed into a dream of becoming a computer scientist.
 The dream made me leave my hometown to start a long academic journey as a CS student in Tehran, where I met a lot of people having big ideas.
 It has been many years since the start of that journey, and I still feel like the same boy with the same dream!

-💡 Quote of the day by Helen Keller:
+💡 Quote of the day by Thomas Fuller:
->The most beautiful things in the world cannot be seen or even touched.
-They must be felt with the heart.
+>An invincible determination can accomplish almost anything and in this lies the great distinction between great men and little men.